Henry Aurand: Post-war

 Soon after taking over, Aurand submitted a $600 million budget for Army Research and Development, but two thirds of money was for projects related to the Air Force, and with impending creation of an independent United States Air Force and United States Atomic Energy Commission in 1947, the future of the Army Research and Development was unclear.
 In September 1947, the Research and Development Division was abolished and its functions given to the Service, Supply, and Procurement Division, which soon after was renamed the Logistics Division.
 Aurand became the first commander of the Logistics Division, and was promoted to the rank of lieutenant general on January 22, 1948.

 Aurand emphasized long-term projects rather than ones aimed at improving existing equipment.
 When Kenneth Royall, the new Secretary of the Army queried Aurand about progress on missiles, Aurand replied that six missiles were under development, and his preference was for their continued development, rather than the immediate deployment of a version of the German V-2 rocket with some minor improvements.
 This was prudent; any major re-equipment purchase would have quickly exhausted the available funds.
 Between 1948 and 1950, $5 billion was allocated for procurement, about a third of the Army's total budget of $14,8 billion.
 Most of the equipment had been purchased during World War II.
 Aurand had to report to Royall that the Army had 15,526 tanks, but only 1,762 were serviceable.

 On March 21, 1949, Bradley, who had succeeded Eisenhower as Chief of Staff, appointed Aurand the Commanding General, United States Army, Pacific, a position he held until his retirement On August 31, 1952, when he was replaced by John W. O'Daniel.
 Aurand enjoyed Hawaii so much that he decided to buy a house and settle there.
-In 1960, Eisenhower, now the president, appointed Aurand to the South Pacific Commission.
+In 1960, Eisenhower, by then the president, appointed Aurand to the South Pacific Commission.
 He was also a columnist for The Honolulu Advertiser.
 Aurand left Hawaii in 1963, and moved to St Louis, Missouri.
 In 1977, he moved again, to Laguna Hills, California, where he died on June 18, 1980.
 His remains were buried in Arlington National Cemetery.
 His papers are in the Dwight D. Eisenhower Presidential Library.